CodezPoet/code_examples/php/README.md

 In this directory there are code examples for PHP.

-There are code examples for things such as classes, methods, functions, PDO, queries, algorithms, and switches.
+There are code examples for things such as classes, methods, functions,  algorithms, and switches.

 ## PHP PDO